 Making a request for accommodation because of a disability is a two-step process.

-1. The student completes a Disability Accommodation Request Form, available on United’s Moodle page, and submits the form to the Dean of the Seminary as soon as possible after admission or the onset of the disability.
+1. The student submits an online Disability Accommodation Request Form as soon as possible after admission or the onset of the disability.
 Receipt of the form is followed by a meeting of the Dean of the Seminary and the student to discuss specific needs.

-2. The student submits current documentation (no older than three years) of a disability and its impact in an academic setting.
-The documentation must come from an appropriate licensed professional and be submitted with the Disability Accommodation Request Form.
+2. The student submits to the Dean’s Office any available current documentation of a disability and its impact in an academic setting.
+The documentation must come from an appropriate licensed professional.

 United has the right to deny a request for accommodations, academic adjustments and/or services if the documentation demonstrates they are not warranted, or if the student fails to provide appropriate documentation.